upagnaduba/ChatWithPdf/README.md

     ```

 3. **Set up the ChatGroq API key**:
-   Replace the placeholder `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` in the script with your actual API key for the ChatGroq service.
+   Replace the API_Key in the script with your actual API key for the ChatGroq service.

 ---